By Kevin Basnett. Updated 8th January 2020.

 What does lay-off mean for employers and employees?

 It may be the case that an employer, especially those in the retail and hospitality sectors, has no choice but to lay-off employees in response to a significant drop in demand.
 If this is the case then the employer MAY not have to pay the employees their usual pay, subject always to what is stated in the contract.
-If an employer is planning to lay-off staff then they should seek specific legal advice as the legal implications of these steps are complex.

 Encouraging employees to use holiday allowance during COVID-19